-Every offence has different set of penalties and there are different ways to deal with each offence.
-Therefore, it is very important that accused should have representation of a criminal lawyer who has working knowledge of the court’s processes and also of relevant legislation.
+Every offence has a different set of penalties and there are different ways to deal with each offence.
+Therefore, it is very important that the accused should have representation of a criminal lawyer who has a working knowledge of the court’s processes and also of relevant legislation.

-If you made a big mistake and got yourself arrested, give our law firm a call toll free at 1-844-466-6529
+If you made a big mistake and got yourself arrested, contact us.

 In Hybrid offences, such as Assault under S. 266 of the Code, the Crown may elect to proceed either by way of summary conviction or as an indictable offence.
 This Crown’s decision is based on different factors such as the seriousness of the offence.
 Until the Crown has not elected, the offence will be considered an indictable offence for the purpose of bail and all other interim processes.

-Information regarding Crown’s election is normally given in the charge screening form – part of the disclosure.
-It is worth to mention here that if the trial of an accused person in a hybrid offence proceeds before a summary conviction court and the Crown has not elected, there is a presumption in the law that the Crown has elected to proceed by way of summary conviction.
+Information regarding the Crown’s election is normally given in the charge screening form – part of the disclosure.
+It is worth mentioning here that if the trial of an accused person in hybrid offence proceeds before a summary conviction court and the Crown has not elected, there is a presumption in the law that the Crown has elected to proceed by way of summary conviction.

-Although the accused charged with criminal offence or offences can be self-represented; but, in order to avoid any implication – such as immigration issue or criminal record, it is always recommended that accused person should be represented by a lawyer who has the working knowledge of the criminal courts’ proceedings.
-Criminal lawyer should be competent to defend his or her client’s case effectively, in order to protect accused’s rights under the law.
+Although the accused charged with criminal offence or offences can be self-represented; but, in order to avoid any implication – such as immigration issue or criminal record, it is always recommended that the accused person should be represented by a lawyer who has the working knowledge of the criminal courts’ proceedings.
+A criminal lawyer should be competent to defend his or her client’s case effectively, in order to protect the accused’s rights under the law.

 If you got arrested in relation to a family law issue, reach out to us.
 You can do so via the live chat function in the bottom right of the screen.